 Art is for everyone.
 Adults can get creative in a studio class, chat with local experts, dive deeper with an art-inspired course, use their senses to experience art, or hear from world-class art experts and artists at a lecture.
-To receive information on new courses and other education programs for adults, sign up for our monthly e-newsletter, Art Mail.
+To receive information on new courses and other education programs for adults, sign up for our monthly e-newsletter.
 To get the latest on Untitled Final Fridays and other adult and college programs, check out the Denver Art Museum Collective.
 Information about tours can be found on our Public Tours page.
 See the Related Exhibitions & Events box on this page for current listings.

 Jump start your creativity, reignite your passion for a lost hobby, or pick up new skills with expert instructors by your side.
 There’s no time like the present to do what you love.